-Some of the existing Advanced Services could be better utilised within Ealing, i.e. Community Pharmacist Consultation Service (CPCS) and NMS, including a focus on particular health needs in the population for these services, e.g. diabetes and coronary heart disease.
+Some of the existing Advanced Services could be better utilised within Ealing, i.e, CPCS and NMS, including a focus on particular health needs in the population for these services, e.g. diabetes, CHD.

 The flu vaccination uptake is low and well below the national average in Ealing.
 Highlighting the service availability in community pharmacies may help to reduce the deficit.